cap-js/docs/node.js/cds-i18n.md

 ### `.messages` {.property}

-Provides access to the I18n bundle used for runtime messages, e.g. for translated validation errors, such as `ASSERT_RANGE` or `ASSERT_FORMAT`.
-Translations are loaded from properties with base name `messages`, like that in the [*bookshop* sample](https://github.com/sap-samples/cloud-cap-samples/tree/main/bookshop/_i18n): {.indent}
+The I18n bundle used for runtime messages, e.g. for translated validation errors, such as `ASSERT_RANGE` or `ASSERT_FORMAT`.
+Translations are loaded from properties with base name `messages`, like that in the [*bookstore* sample](https://github.com/sap-samples/cloud-cap-samples/tree/main/bookstore/_i18n): {.indent}

 ```zsh
 cap/samples/bookshop/